Amokmac07/System-Identification-Project/README.md

-# System Identification Project (CH5230)
+# System Identification Project

 This repository contains the MATLAB code and documentation for a project on system identification using orthogonal basis filters (OBFs), specifically Laguerre filters.
-This project was completed as part of the CH5230 course at the Indian Institute of Technology Madras.
+This project was completed as part of the CH5230 course Data Driven Modelling of Process Systems at the Indian Institute of Technology Madras.

 ## Project Overview